cltl/EventCoreference/README.md

     - a username, e.g. --ks "my user name"
     - a password, e.g. --ks-pass "my pass word"

 Please consult a KnowledgeStore manager for the credentials.
+If you leave out the specifications to the service point and database, the query is submitted by default to the wikinews database (English) store at FBK in Trento.

 To avoid overloading system and since the demo can only show a limited amount of data you can set a limit on the number of events extracted from the KnowledgeStore (this is a hard limit on the SPARQL query) as well as a limit on the events in the storyline: